perladvent/perldotcom/content/article/_pub_2012_04_perlunicook-explicit-encode-decode.md

 {
+   "slug" : "/pub/2012/04/perlunicook-explicit-encode-decode.html",
+   "title" : "Perl Unicode Cookbook: Explicit encode/decode", "authors" : [
+      "tom-christiansen"
+   ],
    "thumbnail" : null,
    "description" : "℞ 12: Explicit encode/decode While the standard Perl Unicode preamble makes Perl's filehandles use UTF-8 encoding by default, filehandles aren't the only sources and sinks of data.
-On rare occasions, such as a database read, you may be given encoded...", "tags" : [],
+On rare occasions, such as a database read, you may be given encoded...", "image" : null,
    "categories" : "unicode",
-   "image" : null,
-   "authors" : [
+   "tags" : [],
-      "tom-christiansen"
-   ],
    "draft" : null,
-   "date" : "2012-04-23T06:00:01-08:00",
+   "date" : "2012-04-23T06:00:01-08:00"
-   "slug" : "/pub/2012/04/perlunicook-explicit-encode-decode.html",
-   "title" : "Perl Unicode Cookbook: Explicit encode/decode" }
+}